pofadder11/spacetraders-data-platform/README.md

 3. Configure

-Edit `config.yaml` with your API token and DB connection string.
+Edit `.env` with your API token and DB connection string.

 4. Initialize database